Worldline Formalism in Snyder Spaces: Four-point function of the linearized theory

 where we have denoted $\phi_{\star,(1)}$ the linear contribution in $\beta$ of the noncommutative quartic interaction under the integral sign and ``f.t.'' means finite terms.
 Some intermediate steps in the derivation of this formula are left to Appendix \ref{app.four_point}.

 The $\beta$-independent contribution in the RHS of \eqref{eq.four_point2} corresponds clearly to the usual commutative contribution.
-On the other hand, the terms that we call ``metric'' terms, i.e. those depending on $B^{-1}_{11}$ and $C[\cdot]$, sum up with the potential term to give rise to three kind of contributions: one proportional to the commutative quartic interaction, other proportional to $\phi_{\star,(1)}$ and the last proportional to a new nonlocal quartic interaction.
+On the other hand, the terms that we call ``metric'' terms, i.e.\ those depending on $B^{-1}_{11}$ and $C[\cdot]$, sum up with the potential term to give rise to three kind of contributions: one proportional to the commutative quartic interaction, another proportional to $\phi_{\star,(1)}$ and the last proportional to a new nonlocal quartic interaction.

 Surprisingly, the last term has an additional factor that renders it finite in the limit $D=4$.
 Therefore, once we expand these formulae around $D=4-\epsilon$, we see that the renormalization proceeds by introducing appropriate counterterms which have the structure of the original action, if one considers the quartic potential split into the $\beta$-independent and $\beta$-linear contributions.
-Indeed, the divergent contributions in \eqref{eq.four_point2} reads
+Indeed, the divergent contributions in \eqref{eq.four_point2} read

 In our linear noncommutative expansion we could either introduce a new coupling constant for the $\phi_{\star,(1)}^4$ term or just interpret eq.\ \eqref{eq.four_point_div} as showing the necessity to proceed to the renormalization of the noncommutative parameter $\beta$.
-Following the latter option we can read the renormalization of the coupling constant $\lambda$ and of the noncommutative parameter $\beta$:
+The latter procedure was proved to be required for example in Moyal noncommutative SU(N) gauge theories \cite{Latas:2007eu} in order to save their perturbative renormalization properties.
+Using this as motivation we can read the renormalization of the coupling constant $\lambda$ and of the noncommutative parameter $\beta$: